The Age of Innocence: Plot summary

 Newland obsessively seeks a way to leave May and be with Ellen.
 Despairing of ever making Ellen his wife, he urges her to run away with him, but she refuses.
 Then Ellen is recalled to New York City to care for her sick grandmother, who accepts her decision to remain separated and agrees to reinstate her allowance.

 Back in New York and under renewed pressure from Newland, Ellen relents and agrees to meet with him in secret to consummate their relationship.
 But shortly after their conversation, Newland discovers that Ellen has decided to return to Europe.
 When May announces that she and Newland are throwing a farewell party for Ellen, Newland makes up his mind to abandon May and follow Ellen to Europe.
 That night, after the party, Newland resolves to tell May he is leaving her for Ellen.
 She interrupts him to tell him that she learned that morning that she is pregnant; she reveals that she had told Ellen of her pregnancy two weeks earlier, despite not being sure of it at the time.
 The implication is that May did so because she suspected the affair and that this is Ellen's reason for returning to Europe.
 Hopelessly trapped, Newland decides to remain with May and not to follow Ellen, surrendering his love for his child's sake.

 Twenty-six years later, after May's death, Newland and his eldest son are in Paris.
 The son, learning that his mother's cousin lives there, has arranged to visit Ellen in her Paris apartment.
 Newland is stunned at the prospect of seeing Ellen again.
-On arriving outside the apartment building, Newland sends up his son alone to meet Ellen, while he waits outside, watching the balcony of her apartment.
+On arriving outside the apartment building, Newland sends up his son (who resembles his youthful self) alone to meet Ellen, while he waits outside, watching the balcony of her apartment.
 Newland considers going up, but in the end decides not to; he walks back to his hotel without seeing her.
 Newland's final words about the love affair are "It's more real to me here than if I went up."